Judge wins Yanks' right field job, Severino 4th starter

 ''That was a very tough call,'' Girardi said. ''It was a very good competition.
 In the end, we thought Judge won the competition.''

-Judge, 6 foot 7 and 282 pounds, has a .345 spring training average.
-He hit .179 with four homers and 10 RBIs in 27 games following his August call-up to the Yankees last season, but struck out 42 times in 84 at-bats.
+Judge, 6-foot-7 and 282 pounds, has a .345 spring training average.
+He hit .179 with four homers and 10 RBIs in 27 games following his August call-up to the Yankees last season, but he struck out 42 times in 84 at-bats.

 ''He had more consistent at-bats,'' Girardi said. ''There were less strikeouts.
 There was better contact, consistent contact.
 He got better and better as spring training went along.''